freedomofpress/securedrop/docs/development/threat_model.rst

--  The *Admin Workstation* requires Tails with a persistent volume, which stores information such as GPG and SSH keys, as well as a :doc:`database with passphrases <../passphrases>` for the *Application Server*, the Monitor Server, and the GPG key the Monitor Server will encrypt OSSEC alerts to.
+-  The *Admin Workstation* requires Tails with a persistent volume, which stores information such as GPG and SSH keys, as well as a :doc:`database with passphrases <../passphrases>` for the *Application Server*, the *Monitor Server*, and the GPG key the *Monitor Server* will encrypt OSSEC alerts to.
 -  The **Journalist Workstation** requires Tails with a persistent volume, which stores information such as the Hidden Service value required to connect to the Journalist Interface, as well as a :doc:`database